-If you use Enterprise to get spools directly from your CAD or BIM software, your machine operator can save 3 to 5 minutes of programming time per part.
+If you use Enterprise to get spools directly from your CAD or BIM software, your can eliminate take-offs and your machine operator can save 3 to 5 minutes of programming time per part.
 Similarly, Enterprise’s improved cut quality can save your welders at least a minute per cut in fit-up time or 3 to 5 minutes per part.
-Assuming an average fully burdened labor rate of $30/hour (50 cents per minute) and a total of 8 minutes saved per part, your shop will save $4 in labor per part.
+Assuming an average fully burdened labor rate of $30/hour and a total of 8 minutes saved per part, your shop will save $4 in labor per part.
 If you cut 250 parts per month, that amounts to about $1000 in labor savings per month.
 Busier shops and/or higher labor rates realize even greater savings.

 Pipe material savings vary a lot depending on the size, type, and volume of pipe you cut.
-However, PypeServer’s highly optimized nesting algorithms and its ability to nest into your machine’s dead zone, commonly result in material savings of 5% or more.
+However, Enterprise’s highly optimized nesting algorithms and its ability to nest into your machine’s dead zone commonly result in material savings of 5% or more.

-You can get a more accurate savings estimate using our online tool at:
+You can get a more accurate savings estimate with Enterprise by using our online ROI calculator:

-Enterprise is compatible with machines from Lincoln Electric (Vernon Tool), HGG, Machitech. and pre-2020 Watts machines.
-If you’re purchasing a brand new Lincoln/Vernon or Machitech machine, it will come standard with Enterprise.
-Enterprise is an added-cost option for new HGG machines.
+Enterprise is compatible with machines from Lincoln Electric (Vernon Tool), HGG, Machitech. pre-2020 Watts machines, and most recently Lone Star Cutting Solutions.
+If you’re purchasing a brand new Lincoln/Vernon, it will come standard with Enterprise.
+Enterprise is an added-cost option for other brands of machines.

-If you’re interested in upgrading an existing Vernon machine with Enterprise, it’s compatible with both the current generation VMD machines (serial numbers 7000+) as well as the prior generation VP machines (serial numbers 6211-6999).
+If you’re interested in upgrading an existing machine with Enterprise, it’s relatively simple.
+Enterprise is compatible with most any machine from Machitech and Lone Star.
+It’s also compatible with both the current generation Lincoln/Vernon VMD machines (serial numbers 7000+) as well as the prior generation VP machines (serial numbers 6211-6999).